 In 1961 a great friend of Peter and Antony Gray, Sir Mike Ansall (a War Hero, who unfortunately was blinded in the War), invited them to Badminton Horse Trials with their stand.
 F.R.Gray & Son’s Ltd sold a large selection of Beswick, Royal Worcester and equine figurines.
 At the time Badminton Horse Trials was a very small show and only a few companies would be selected to attend with a trade stand.

-In this same year, at the very same show, the Duke of Bedford invited Queen Elizabeth II and her family for a private holiday.
+In this same year, at the very same show, the Duke of Beaufort invited Queen Elizabeth II and her family for a private holiday.
 She would attend the show on a number of occasions and would also visit F.R.Gray & Son’s Stand.
 We have it on very good authority that the Queen liked her Beswick horses, having purchased some Gray’s Beswick including the “Trooping The Colour” Figurine.

 In 1965 F.R.Gray & Sons attended the Royal Highland Show in Edinburgh for the first time; a long journey in those days.
 We still attend the show to this very day with our Trade stand, now under the name of Gray’s Country Gifts, and it remains one of our best shows.
 By now some 30 odd shows were being attended with Gray’s unique stand of country related gifts.